-A recent VentureBeat report found that 72% of enterprises believe they have AI governance in place—but most lack real control in production environments.
+A recentΒ VentureBeat reportΒ found that 72% of enterprises believe they have AI governance in placeβbut most enterprises arenβt running a single AI systemβtheyβre managing multiple platforms, each behaving differently, with no unified way to control them.

 Why AI Governance Breaks at Scale